Have you heard about using doTerra essential oils for the health and wellness of your dogs?

 - Give with Terrazyme (digestive enzyme supplement) at mealtime

-DigestZen is a ‘tummy tamer’ blend that contains anise, peppermint, ginger and more.
+DigestZen is a ‘tummy tamer’ essential oil blend that contains anise, peppermint, ginger and more.
 It soothes your dog’s upset stomach, aids digestion and also helps with motion sickness.
 When applying it to you dog’s tummy, make sure you mix it with a carrier oil, like coconut oil.

 - Immune system support